 Mastering Roasting Techniques to Enhance Natural Flavors

-- Add cherry tomatoes during the last 10 minutes to soften them without losing their shape or bursting completely.
+- Add cherry tomatoes for the last 8–10 minutes to keep them intact.

 Crafting the Ideal Sauce to Complement Roasted Vegetables

-- Meanwhile, cook the penne pasta in salted boiling water according to package directions until al dente; drain and save ½ cup of pasta water.
+- Cook pasta in salted water until al dente; reserve ½ cup pasta water before draining.

 Expert Tips for Combining Textures and Presentation Flair

-- Add crunch with toasted pine nuts scattered atop just before serving-this contrast in textures heightens the eating experience.
+- Add crunch with toasted pine nuts just before serving.

 Chef’s Notes